cvxpy/cvxpy/README.md

 b = np.ndarray(...)
 ```

 Parameters allow you to change the problem data without reconstructing the problem.
 The following example defines a LASSO problem.
 The value of gamma is varied to construct a tradeoff curve of the least squares penalty vs. the cardinality of x.
+The problem instances can be solved serially or in parallel.

 ```
 from cvxpy import *
-from cvxpy import numpy as np
+import numpy
 import cvxopt
+import multiprocessing

 # Problem data.
 n = 10